Brisk4t/TossedTheTVKeptTheRemote/Readme.md

 2. Hold the ```BOOTSEL``` / ```BOOT``` button on the RP20xx board and plug it in to your computer / press reset (if already plugged in)
 3. Copy the ```firmware_with_fs.uf2``` to the newly discovered USB-Drive
 4. Navigate to [The TTVKTR webapp](https://brisk4t.github.io/TossedTheTVKeptTheRemote/).
-5. Connect and start adding buttons to the layout.
+5. Connect and start adding buttons to the layout, press LEARN to record an IR code.
 6. *If you used non-default wiring you can also change the pins used here.

 > [!NOTE]